spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 across different environments.
 This can include data centers such as VMware vSphere and OpenStack, bare metal, or public cloud using your cloud accounts.

-Whether deploying workloads in remote locations with [Edge](./additional-capabilities.md#edge), securing sensitive information with [VerteX](./additional-capabilities.md#palette-vertex), maximizing management control with [self-hosted Palette](./additional-capabilities.md#self-hosted-palette), or integrating virtual machine workloads into Kubernetes environments with [Virtual Machine Orchestrator](./additional-capabilities.md#virtual-machine-orchestrator), Palette provides comprehensive solutions to meet different business needs.
+Whether deploying workloads in remote locations with [Edge](./additional-capabilities.md#edge), enforcing FIPS compliance with [VerteX](./additional-capabilities.md#palette-vertex), maximizing management control with
+[self-hosted Palette](./additional-capabilities.md#self-hosted-palette), or integrating virtual machine workloads into Kubernetes environments with [Virtual Machine Orchestrator](./additional-capabilities.md#virtual-machine-orchestrator), Palette provides comprehensive solutions to meet different business needs.
 Learn more about each capability below.